 How does the Capacity Market work?

-The auctions take place as T1 and T4, representing one year and four years ahead respectively.
-This ensures that capacity is met for the coming year by providing payments to participants to allow existing capacity to remain open, whilst also incentivising longer term investment in new forms of capacity to provide ongoing security of electrical supply.
+CM services are sold in descending clock auctions to the lowest bidder to ensure value for both the System Operator (The National Grid) and end user.
+These auctions take place as T1 and T4, representing one year and four years ahead respectively.
+This system ensures capacity is met for the coming year by paying participants to allow existing capacity to remain available whilst incentivising longer term investment in new forms of capacity to provide ongoing security of electrical supply.